 Lauren and her team work to hire and recruit full-service warehouse management and distribution services team members with a broad range of expertise (from entry-level with no previous experience required to certified forklift operators and supervisors) to work at our customers' shipping and receiving docks.
 These employees work for FHI at our customers' facilities in areas where they live.

 People who start with FHI's warehouse and distribution services team here discover they have significant potential to advance quickly up the ranks to leadership roles.
-They also have the opportunity to gain experience that enables them to join the contingency labor team.
+They also have the opportunity to gain experience that enables them to join the FHI NOW labor team.

-Carly and her team recruit experienced warehouse and distribution associates and managers for FHI's contingency labor services — our "travel team" — that helps warehousing operations around the U.S. stabilize amid volatility.
-FHI's contingency teams augment an existing workforce and support rapid growth, temporary needs, or seasonal volume.
+Carly and her team recruit experienced warehouse and distribution associates and managers for FHI's on-demand labor services — our "travel team" — that helps warehousing operations around the U.S. stabilize amid volatility.
+FHI's on-demand teams augment an existing workforce and support rapid growth, temporary needs, or seasonal volume.

 This professional warehousing workforce knows how to execute different workflows within an operation efficiently and effectively.
 Their ranks are made up of more than 1,600 people nationwide who enjoy traveling to and experiencing life in other parts of the country while working hard and making a huge difference at the facility they're assigned.

 Although the roles and responsibilities of FHI associates are different depending on which area of the business they work in, the foundational requirements of each candidate are the same.
 As explained above, warehousing experience isn't necessarily required (depending on which side of the business is hiring).
 Instead, FHI looks to hire self-motivated people with a positive attitude, strong work ethic, and an eagerness to control their destiny.
 This is a central pillar of our culture.